Trent-Reuben/ECNG3006-LAB3/README.md

 ## Unit Testing
 **All information regarding the actual tests carried out are provided in the corresponding branch.**

 For unit testing, the functions were tested using stubs to simulate the environment they would alter.
 It is important to note that the testing was carried out for the basic operations of the functions, i.e., turn on LED, turn off LED and display a status message of the gpio pin.
-Any timings were not considered for this unit test.
+Any timings were not considered for the unit tests.
 The unit testing was structured such that the function was called and the output was observed based on the expected outcome.
 For example, to unit test the "status_msg function", the gpio level was set giving a simulated environment and the function was called.
 When the function was called, it was expected that the function would display the status of the gpio pin.
 Hence the unit tests were structured using the following prompts:

 Purpose:
 Pre-Conditions: